 Design patterns have caught on as a way to simplify the development of software applications.
-As organizations begin to tackle building applications that leverage new sources and types of data, design patterns for big data
+As organizations begin to tackle building applications that leverage new sources and types of data, design patterns for big data design promise to reduce complexity, boost performance of integration and improve the results of working with new and larger forms of data.

 "Design patterns, as proposed by Gang of Four [Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides, authors of Design Patterns: Elements of Reusable Object-Oriented Software], relates to templates and guidance frameworks for solving recurrently occurring problems," said Derick Jose, director of Big Data Solutions at Flutura Decision Sciences and Analytics.
 "In the big data world, there are some recurrently occurring problems which need design pattern templates for solutioning."